Israel History & Scripture Reference

 "And they came to a place which was named Gethsemane: and he saith to his disciples, Sit ye here, while I shall pray..."
 (Mark 14:32-42).

-The second-story room of Hebrew or Greek homes; often like a tower, built on the flat roof of a Hebrew home for privacy, for comfort during the hot season, or for the entertainment of guests.
+The upper room is a second-story room of Hebrew or Greek homes; often like a tower, built on the flat roof of a Hebrew home for privacy, comfort during the hot season, or the entertainment of guests.
 It could sometimes accommodate large gatherings of people.
 Jesus met with his disciples shortly before his arrest in an upper room and ate the Passover supper (Lord's Supper) with them as well (Mark 14:15; Luke 22:12).
 This is where He prepared them for His death, the Holy Spirit's coming and their future ministry.
-The size of some of these rooms is evident from the fact that, after Jesus had left and ascended to heaven, the disciples went to the upper room where they all had been staying before.
+The size of some of these rooms is evident from the fact that, after Jesus had left and ascended to heaven; the disciples went to the upper room where they all had been staying before.
 In one instance the room was on the third story (Acts 20:8).
 Eutychus, sitting in the window, went to sleep and fell three stories to the street below (20:9-10).
-Ahaziah also fell through he latticework of his upper room (2 Kings 1:2).
+Ahaziah also fell through the latticework of his upper room (2 Kings 1:2).

 The dead son of the widow of Zarephath was taken by Elijah to an upper room where he had been staying and raised him from the dead (1 Kings 17:19-23).
 David went to an upper room for privacy to mourn the death of Absalom (2 Samuel 18:33).
 The kings of Judah built strange altars near the upper room of Ahaz, which Josiah pulled down as part of his reform program (2 Kings 23:12).
 Dorcas was laid in an upper room after she had died; later, Peter was taken up to the same room to pray for her restoration to life (Acts 9:36-41).